DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge.md

 ## Week 1 : subject and curriculum knowledge

-For this topic you’ll need to:
+For this topic you'll need to:

 - work through the self-study materials below
-- catch up with your mentor to reflect on what you’ve learnt, discuss any issues or concerns, and decide what actions to take going forward
+- catch up with your mentor to reflect on what you've learnt, discuss any issues or concerns, and decide what actions to take going forward

 Duration: 45 minutes.